-The rewards are: - Ippon or nearly ippon (waza-ari).
+The rewards are: - Ippon, waza-ari and yuko.

 The sanctions are:

 - A warning or disqualification, according to the severity, for those who put in danger their own health or that of their opponents, those who refuse to contest, those who stop the contest from taking place fairly, who comes out of the contest area.
 All actions contrary to the spirit of judo must also be punished.